“My gynecologist told me openly that he is against home birth.”

 However, if a pregnant woman is threatened with endangering her child just because she would like to give birth at home, then that is not objective advice.
 That is blackmail.
 No mother would carelessly risk the well-being of her child.
 According to the new guidelines, women should be explicitly informed by specialists about different birth locations without subjective opinions.

-If your doctor is against a home birth, ask whether that is his or her general stance or whether it is a recommendation for your individual situation.
+If your doctor is against home birth, ask whether that is his or her general stance or whether it is a recommendation for your individual situation.
 There are certainly reasons why a home birth is not possible, but these must be considered on an individual basis.”

 HOW DID YOU PERCEIVE THE HOME BIRTH?